b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Translation.md

 comments: true
 ---
 # 👅 Book of Mormon Translation
+Please note that this page is due for an update!
+It's more of a stream-of-consciousness reacting to the Gospel Topics Essay.
+May be rearranged if you come back later.

+&nbsp;

 ## Gospel Topic Essay on BoM translation
 The following quotes are all taken from [this essay](https://www.churchofjesuschrist.org/study/manual/gospel-topics-essays/book-of-mormon-translation); source links (should) take you to the paragraph in question.